 Regina gets put on meds that make her shake.
 Regina continues treatment and is basically medicated to neutral.
 She keeps asking about Miss Kerr and is told that she can write letters whenever she wants.
 Those letters never reach Jeanne.
 Regina then has a seizure from the medication she is on.

 Alone now, Regina is acting out in her psych ward and being put into padded cells.
 (Is this really how children are treated?!?!?)
 The other girls in the psych ward provoke Regina and keep adding time to her stay.
 Regina starts skipping her meds and saving them up.
-Once she has enough she takes them all by the pool and falls into the water.
+Once she has enough, she takes them all by the pool and falls into the water.
 She almost drowns but is saved by a nurse on staff.
-They then try to give Regina liquid medication, but she throws it in the nurses face.
-Then, when in a the padded room she decides to follow Ms. Kerr’s advice and believes in herself.
+They then try to give Regina liquid medication, but she throws it in the nurse’s face.
+Later, when in the padded room, she decides to follow Ms. Kerr’s advice and believes in herself.